 Difference Between Regular Speakers and Reference Speakers

 Regular speakers improve audio quality with rich low, mid, and high frequencies.
-On the other hand, reference speakers do not enhance the sound, but they strive for a flat frequency responses.
+On the other hand, reference speakers do not enhance the sound, but they strive for a flat-frequency response.

-Ordinary speakers project soundly consistently throughout the room.
+Ordinary speakers project sound consistently throughout the room.
 However, reference speakers project sound within a short distance to prevent sound coloring.

-Speakers produce enhanced sound and evenly disperses it.
+Speakers produce enhanced sound and evenly disperse it.
 On the other hand, reference speakers produce pure sound for efficient and accurate mixing.

 Speakers provide listening satisfaction in the finished state of music, but reference speakers help musicians create and build music mixes.